xenomedia/valet-tasks/README.md

 # Valet Tasks

-The Valet Tasks gem allows developers at Xeno Media to easily setup their local environemnt for development.
+The Valet Tasks gem allows developers at Xeno Media to easily setup their local environment for development.

 ## Installation